R2S-ver/ABS-3D-Printing-Guide/README.md

 ### Main conclusions
 - ABS needs a **stable thermal environment**.
-- Very strong manual heating control creates temperature spikes and leads to failure.
+- Manual heating control creates temperature spikes and leads to failure.
 - A controlled enclosure temperature around **50–55°C** is much more useful than unstable overheating.
-- Heat creep can become a major problem if the enclosure becomes too hot.
+- Heat creep can become a major problem if the enclosure becomes too hot and wraping when too cold.
 - First-layer failure may come from extrusion weakness, not only from bed adhesion.
 - The extruder gear and hotend condition are just as important as slicer settings.
 - From Test 9 onward, the process became stable after the extrusion problem was identified and recovered.

-Overall, the study suggests that ABS can be printed successfully, but only when the printer is treated as a **system** rather than a single machine setting problem.
+Overall, the study suggests that ABS can be printed successfully at home, but only when the printer is treated as a **system** rather than a single machine setting problem.

 ---